The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 They will probably be searching for other venues or vendors, but if you’re one of the first they see and are attracted to, your odds of signing the contract are much higher.

 From a consumer behavior standpoint, people will be more loyal to you if they find your website organically.
 Because they FOUND you, it wasn’t forced.
-NO one wants to be advertised to.

 But SEM (search engine marketing, like Google Ads), also gets high-quality leads, IF done correctly.